The Olympic bumper plates used in competition weightlifting are colorful – and this is no accident.

 How to calculate the weight of a fully loaded barbell?

-When calculating the fully loaded weight of a barbell – don’t forget that an Olympic bar typically weighs 20 Kg (15 kg for women) and the collars (which ensure the plates don’t come off – and are required in competition) weigh 2.5 kg each.
+When calculating the fully loaded weight of a barbell – don’t forget that an Olympic bar typically weighs 20 Kg (15 kg for a women’s bar) and the collars (which ensure the plates don’t come off – and are required in competition) weigh 2.5 kg each.

 What about pounds?